 The Draft EA’s Preferred Alternative will address:

 1. Hotel Lodge and Sunset Terrace Lodge - replace outdated utilities,

-2. Sunset Terrace Lodge - renovate the interior, exterior and landscaping; and
+2. Sunset Terrace Lodge - renovate the interior, exterior and

 3. Heritage Trail wing - removal.